Wednesday, April 22, 2026

 So we’d show up with our new shiny outfits every Easter and my grandparents would consider that visit to be their Easter worship.
 They loved my mom because she never cared about anything other than who people were in their hearts.

 On Easter I take a moment to remember those days.
-And feel overwhelming gratitude that my parents raised their kids to break the cycle of bigotry.
+And feel overwhelming gratitude that my parents raised their kids to break the cycle of bigotry and speak out loudly against it.
 My siblings and I are all better people because of that.
 I believe I’m in this church right now because of them and my dad’s parents.

 I light the chalice today for shiny shoes and shiny memories.
-May we teach our children love and acceptance at Easter and always.
+May we teach our children love, acceptance, and compassion at Easter and always.